 - Discontinued Operations

-Let’s see some example Case Studies of non – operating expenses to understand it better.
+Let’s see some examples, Case Studies of non – operating expenses to understand it better.

-- There is a company which deals in the international markets for buying and selling its products.
-These companies conduct the transactions using the foreign currency so, there are chances of the exchange rate loss or currency loss to these companies.
-These type of losses happens in the company when there is wide currency fluctuates in the market which is unfavorable for the company.
+- There is a company that deals in the international markets for buying and selling its products.
+These companies conduct transactions using foreign currency, so there are chances of the exchange rate loss or currency loss to these companies.
+These type of losses happens when there is wide currency fluctuates in the market, which is unfavorable for the company.
 So this leads to the currency loss to the company.
 These exchange rate loss or currency loss are treated as the non-operating expenses of the company and will be clubbed together and will be shown under the head non-operating income in the income statement of the company below the results from the continuing operations.

-- The person conducting the analysis of the financial health of the company generally calculates the non-operating expenses of the company and deducts the same from the income of the company from its operation in order to examine the company’s performance and estimating its maximum potential earnings.
+- The person analyzing the financial health of the company generally calculates the non-operating expenses of the company and deducts the same from the income of the company from its operation in order to examine the company’s performance and estimating its maximum potential earnings.

 - There are some expenses which sometimes creates confusion in the mind of the person bifurcating the expense that whether it should be treated as the operating and non-operating costs.
 So, the person doing bifurcation of the expense should have proper knowledge about the expenses which are operating and expenses which are nonoperating for the company then only it is worth to bifurcate the same.

 - One expense can be non-operating for one company whereas the same could be operating for the other company.
-So, there are no standard criteria for its bifurcation. this requires time and efforts of the person for the proper segregation of the expenses.
+So, there are no standard criteria for its bifurcation.
+It requires the time and effort of the person for the proper segregation of the expenses.

-- They are the expenses which occur outside of the day to day activities of the company.
+- They are the expenses that occur outside of the day to day activities of the company.

-- once the total of all of the items of the non-operating head is derived then it will be deducted from the total of the income from operations to derive the net earnings of the company during the period.
+- Once the total of all the items of the non-operating head is derived, it will be deducted from the total of the operation’s income to get the company’s net earnings during that period.

 - These expenses of the company also include the one-time expenses incurred or the unusual costs.

-This has been a guide to what are non operating expenses and it’s meaning.
+This article has been a guide to what are non operating expenses, and it’s meaning.
 Here we discuss the list of most common examples of non-operating expenses along with advantages and disadvantages.
 You can learn more about financing from the following articles –